tfabris/TomServo/README.md

 Notes:
 ------

+# Viewing parts in "assembled" position:

 The Tom.blend file is saved with the pieces already moved into their printing positions.
-To view the parts in "assembled" position:
+You can temporarily move the parts into an "Assembled" position so that you can view what the model will look like, and to check if the parts fit.

   - Make sure you are in Object Mode in Blender.
   - Press A ("Select All")